-Finnish-British Society was established in 1926 to promote awareness of British culture and to further friendship between Finland and England, please see here.
+Finnish-British Society was established in 1926 to promote awareness of British culture and friendship between Finland and England; please see the Constitution here.
 In the early days of the Society, the activities included maintaining a library and organising discussions and gatherings around themes such as music, bridge, and literature.
-The English teaching has since become one of the key activities at Finnbrit, along with English Language testing.
-We provide English Language exams together with the British Council and Cambridge Assessment who are also non-profit organizations.
+English teaching has since become one of the main activities at Finnbrit, along with English Language testing.
+We provide English Language exams together with the British Council and Cambridge Assessment who are also non-profit organisations.

-We work together with our partners not only in the English exams space, but also in producing cultural events, e.g., talks and seminars, and theatre performances in English.
+We work together with our partners delivering the English language exams space.
+We also engage actively with our partners when producing cultural events, e.g., talks, seminars, and theatre performances in English.

-All these activities – English lessons, English Language tests and cultural events in English – support Finnbrit’s mission by offering opportunities to further one’s education and career, and to collaborate and learn in a meaningful, inclusive way with people from diverse backgrounds.
+All our activities: English lessons, English Language tests, and cultural events in English – support Finnbrit’s mission by offering opportunities to further one’s education and career; and collaborate and learn in a meaningful, inclusive way with people from diverse backgrounds.

-Our values and mission were updated in autumn 2018, with an increased focus on diversity, inclusiveness, and lifelong learning; please see our values and mission below.
+We updated our values and mission in the spring of 2020, with an increased focus on diversity, inclusiveness, and lifelong learning; please see our values and mission below.

 Our values and mission+–

 We are committed to inclusiveness, lifelong learning, and cultural enthusiasm.